-Killer Urbex Note: It is important to note that many of these locations are in an extremely delicate state.
-Specifics on the locations are not given purposefully to ensure the abandoned places in Ohio stay as vandalism and destruction-free as possible.
-Take only photos, leave only footprints.
+Note: Many of these locations are in an extremely delicate state.
+Specifics on locations, such as coordinates or maps, are not given.
+This is done so purposefully as a barrier to entry to those who may mean harm to these spots.
+I want to ensure that these abandoned places in Indiana are known about, but stay as vandalism and destruction free as possible.
+Remember: Take only photos, leave only footprints.

 If you have a specific location from the list below that you would like to immediately get more information about, click the links in the list to snap straight to that abandoned places in Ohio location.